SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/developer-admin/dev-admin.md

 To get started using PowerShell to manage SharePoint Embedded, you have to install the SharePoint Online Management Shell and connect to SharePoint Online.

 > [!IMPORTANT]
-> You must use the latest version of SharePoint PowerShell to use container type administration cmdlets.
+> You must use the latest version of SharePoint PowerShell to use Container Type administration cmdlets.

 ## PowerShell cmdlets for admin experience

-### Creation of container types
+### Creation of Container Types

-Using PowerShell cmdlets, the developer administrator can create container types and attach it to an application ID (One to one mapping) and Azure subscription ID.
-The administrator can also create trial container types that have a validity of 30 days to get a feel of the standard container types.
-The following commands can be used to create SharePoint Embedded applications on the developer admin’s tenant:
+The developer administrator can create a Container Type using PowerShell cmdlets.
+Each Container Type is associated to an application ID, a one to one mapping, and an Azure subscription ID.
+The developer administrator can also create Trial Container Types that have a validity of 30 days to test out SharePoint Embedded.
+The following commands can be used to create SharePoint Embedded Container Types on the developer admin’s tenant:

-Standard billing containertype:
+Standard billing Container Type:

 ```powershell
 New-SPOContainerType -ContainerTypeName <ContainerTypeName> -OwningApplicationId <OwningApplicationId> -AzureSubscriptionId <AzureSubscriptionId> -ResourceGroup <ResourceGroup> -Region <Region>​
 ```
-Direct to customer billing containertype:
+Direct to customer billing Container Type:

 ```powershell
 New-SPOContainerType -IsPassThroughBilling -ContainerTypeName <ContainerTypeName> -OwningApplicationId <OwningApplicationId>
 ```

-Trial containertype:
+Trial Container Type:

 ```powershell
 New-SPOContainerType –TrialContainerType -ContainerTypeName <ContainerTypeName> -OwningApplicationId <OwningApplicationId>